22 May 2026

 Step 6: Apply for a Visa (if you're overseas)

-If you're coming from abroad, you’ll need a valid visa to work as a teacher in New Zealand.
-Many teachers apply under the Accredited Employer Work Visa or pathways leading to Straight to Residence (especially if teaching is on the Green List).
+If you’re coming from overseas, you’ll need a valid visa to work as a teacher in New Zealand.
+Many teachers apply through the Accredited Employer Work Visa (AEWV) or Straight to Residence, particularly where teaching roles are included on the Green List.
+Another option some teachers are eligible for is the Working Holiday Visa.

 Step 7: Settle In and Begin Teaching